Boat Launch Observations

 (14) Then there was the guy with the brand new Ford diesel pickup and a new boat at Zittle's Marina in Olympia, who launched boat, trailer and pickup all at one time.
 Moral of this story is don't rely on the (Park) position of your automatic transmission.

 (15) One day in the fall of 2000, at a popular launch, a new 16' aluminum boat with a 28 hp Evinrude.
 This guy was getting the boat ready while the boat owner was parking the trailer.
-This guy got the motor down, his gear ready, hit the starter, the motor did not start after numerous cranks, he then grabs the throttle / shift lever, pumps it forward and back about 3 times.
+This guy got the motor down, his gear ready, hit the starter, the motor did not start after numerous cranks, he then grabs the combo throttle/shift lever, pumps it forward and back about 3 times.
 Tries to start it again, same response from the motor, same response from the guy.
 After numerous go-arounds of this, the motor finally sputters.
 One more go at it and it does start on one cylinder at first, then finally settles down to running.
-Maybe he is not aware what that the fuel line priming bulb is for, or that you push the key in to choke it on that model , or the fast idle lever is there for a reason.
+Maybe he is not aware what that the fuel line priming bulb is for, or that you push the key in to choke it on that model , or the fast idle lever all are there for a reason.
 Am I missing something, but I do not think you can "pump the throttle" on an outboard motor like you can your old 1941 Chev that has a carburetor ?

 (16) And there is the fisherman lawyer who forgets or misplaces his drain plug.
 But he is like many diehard fishermen want to be on the water at or before daylight.
 This guy for some reason lost or misplaced his drain plug.
 Of course the boat shops/marinas are not open that early in the morning.
 One of his bright thinking fishing buddies suggested they scrounge the Safeway dumpsters for wine bottle corks, hoping that if the police come by, they could convince him of their intentions.
 No police that morning, they found a cork and it worked.